 Chris contributes fresh perspectives and a results-driven, approach to higher education advancement.
 He is a Certified Fundraising Executive (CFRE) and serves as Annual Giving Officer at Morehouse College.
 Previously, he served as Director of Marketing at WHEA (We Act) Inc., Associate Director and Director of Alumni Relations at Teachers College, Columbia University; and Manager of Alumni Relations at Queens College and Project Director for the College Foundation.
 Chris covered the tech boom/bust period of the early 2000s as a finance reporter for Electronic Buyers' News--and has written for Hermes (the alumni magazine of Columbia Business School), and Teachers College (Columbia) Today.
 In 2015, he developed a crowdfunding site and split-testing strategy for alumni fundraising—a project which became the subject of his doctoral dissertation.
 He holds a Bachelor of Science in Communication Campaign Planning & Evaluation from Cornell University, a Master of Arts in Economics from City College (CUNY), and a Doctor of Education from St. John Fisher College.
 Chris was a speaker at the HOPE Global Conference in Spring 2017 and was selected to participate in the Georgia Independent College Association (GICA) Higher Education Leadership Development Program in Summer 2017.
-He joined the Business Intelligence Board of Chief Learning Officer magazine in Spring 2018.
+He joined the Business Intelligence Board of Chief Learning Officer magazine in Spring 2018 and now serves as Associate Vice President for Talent Management with the American Marketing Association (NJ).
 His ears often feature perched accoutrements--as pictured here.

 1732 1st Avenue, #27346, NY, NY